Ten things to ditch this New Year

 One in five UK adults has a packaged account, but in most cases when you weigh up the benefits with the costs the figures don’t really stack up.

 These accounts typically cost between £10 and £20 a month but the raft of insurances are often unsuitable and many people are paying for protection they already have or could get cheaper in a standalone policy.
-To see a breakdown of the costs read: Packaged accounts: is your current account worth paying for?
+To see a breakdown of the costs read Packaged accounts: is your current account worth paying for?

-New rules should make the true benefits of these accounts clearer but personally I think packaged accounts are a bit of a con and free current accounts make more sense especially since they can come with perks too.
+New rules should make the true benefits of these accounts clearer but we think packaged accounts are a bit of a con and free current accounts make more sense especially since they can come with perks too.
 The fee-free Halifax Reward Current Account, for example, pays you £5 a month as long as you deposit £1,000 each month, giving you an extra £60 a year!

 3. Useless insurance